silzai/ObsidianNotes/Notes/RandomStudyNotes/WebDev/Lab/Lab-1.md

 - `<img src="" height="" width="" alt="">`
 - `<a href="">` anchor tag
 - `<hr>` horizontal row, its just a straight line

+# Semantic tags
+- they have no effect on the structure
+- they just help the developer and the browser to scan/read the website easily

+# Inline and Block elements
+- inline: this tag continues on the same line, there is no new line
+- block level element: always starts on a new line